 - Send a follow-up email with a recap/summary of the call and include:

-- o Timelines
+- Timelines

 - Expectations

 - Action items

 - Ongoing check-in calls may occur, depending on the organization and details/size of the campaign

 A kick-off checklist can be helpful and common in many organizations.
 Smaller organizations may not have one available, but ad professionals should consider creating one as a best practice to prepare and cover all necessary information and steps.
-Review the following article tips to leading conference calls: entrepreneur.com/article/243382.
+Review the following article tips to leading conference calls: mediacurrent.com/blog/17-tips-leading-effective-conference-calls/.